Android-for-Python/Android-for-Python-Users/README.md

 The [record_audio_example](https://github.com/Android-for-Python/record_audio_example) is small and uses two different Android api classes.
 There is also a reference to the Android Java example that it is based on.

+Add your own Java to the package using the Buildozer options `android.add_src` and `android.add_jars` in the `buildozer.spec`.
+Java files should be organized in sub-directories reflecting the Java package hierarchy.

+Add AndroidX Java packages (or other Maven packages) using the Buildozer option `android.gradle_dependencies` in the buildozer.spec.
+See [Maven AndroidX Group](https://mvnrepository.com/artifact/androidx).

+Note: some documentation examples are obsolete.
+If you see `.renpy.` as a sub field in an autoclass argument replace it with `.kivy.`.

+### More Pyjnius Usage

 Android Activity state is available via `mActivity` this may be used by the Android API.
 For example:

 ```python